turingschool/backend-curriculum-site/module4/lessons/client_side_storage.markdown

 ### Discovering storage options

-- Take 5 minutes, and write up what you know, and don't know, about browser based storage
+- Take 5 minutes, and write up what you know, what you can assume, and what you don't know, about browser based storage
 - Discuss with the person next to you
 - Share with the class
-- Take 5 minutes and come up with different ways to discover the things you don't know
+- Take 5 minutes and come up with different ways to confirm your assumptions and discover the things you don't know
 - Discuss your answers with the person next to you
 - Share with the class

 ### Let's Store Some Data